 1. In a bowl add mustard paste, 2 tsp mustard oil, 1 tsp turmeric powder, salt (as per taste), nigella seeds.
 Mix well and keep it aside.
-Now beat the yogurt till smooth and mix it with the mustard mixture.
+Now whisk the yogurt until smooth and mix it with the mustard mixture.

-2. Now take a container which is well fitted in your pressure-cooker.
-Arrange the freshly washed fish pieces in the box, pour the paste over it, add some water as per your requirement of the gravy (I used 1/4 cup ) and spread 4-5 tbsp of mustard oil.
+2. Now take a container which is well fitted in your pressure-cooker (read note).
+Arrange the freshly washed fish pieces in the box, pour the paste over it, add some water as per your requirement of the gravy (I used 1/4 cup ) and spread 4-5 tbsp of mustard oil on top along with a few slitted green chillies which will add some extra flavour into it.
 Close the container tightly.

-3. Place the container inside the pressure-cooker and pour some water inside of the cooker (the water level should be half of the container).
+3. Place the container inside the pressure-cooker and pour some water inside of the cooker (the water level should be halfway up to the container).
 Close the lid.
-Start heating on medium flame.
-After two whistles turn off the flame.
+Start heating over medium heat.
+After two whistles turn off the heat.
 Wait until the steam inside gets dissipate.